kasliwalr/robotics/Projects/IndoorMapper/Blog.md

 The costmap_2d package receives sensor information from sensor streams, but needs tf transform information to make sense of it
 - global_planner: its API allows the caller to do 3 things
   - initialize the planner with costmap

+  So basically a lot of information is being transferred from one place to the other.
+Lets tablulate who is talking to whom

   - makePath(start, goal, plan), plan is passed as reference. start, goal and plan are of type `geometry_msgs/PoseStamped`.
   - one can in principle use any algorithm for planning.
 The package provides some algorithms which includes graph search algorithms such a Dijkstra and A*.
 [Here is more on A*'s use in robotics](https://www.coursera.org/lecture/robotics-motion-planning/1-4-a-algorithm-Vv9fL)
   - one can specify the algorithms by setting use_dijkstra parameter.